harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/common-tunables-for-node-faults.md

 ---
-title: Common Node Experiment Tunables
+title: Common Node Fault Tunables
 ---
-Experiment tunables which are common for all the node experiments.
+Fault tunables which are common for all the node faults.
 These tunables can be provided at `.spec.experiment[*].spec.components.env` in chaosengine.

 ### Target Single Node